jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

       * :math:`\lnot a \land \lnot b = \lnot (a \lor b)`

-* This shows that, with or and not gates, one can create the functionality of an and gate
+* This shows that, with OR and NOT gates, one can create the functionality of an AND gate

       * :math:`\lnot(\lnot a \lor \lnot b) = \lnot(\lnot (a \land b)) = a \land b`